As a legal professional you get judged by your writing skills

 In your cover letter or summary highlight the most relevant aspects of your experience to the role you are applying for – it ensures the reader doesn’t miss something important.

 Ensure your CV looks professional and is laid out neatly.
-You will be judged by the standard of this, so ensure it creates a fantastic first impression, with a font size no smaller than 11.
+You will be judged by the standard of this, so ensure it creates a fantastic first impression, with a font size no smaller than 10 or 11.
 Please do not include a photo.

 You should be able to say everything necessary on no more than 2-4 pages.
 A one-page CV popular in the French-speaking countries is unfortunately too short for a hiring manager based elsewhere – make sure you add more detail.